EdgeTX/edgetx.github.io/docs/partnershipprogram.md

  - Priority bug fixing, new features, and enhancements for agreed-upon hardware platforms.

- - Dedicated nightly and release builds for all agreed-upon hardware platforms via GitHub downloads and EdgeTX Flasher.
+ - Dedicated nightly and release builds for all agreed-upon hardware platforms via GitHub downloads and EdgeTX Buddy.

  - Detailed and documented regression testing for agreed-upon hardware platforms for all official releases of EdgeTX.